 - I give to United Way but still get solicitations from its funding partners.
 Why?

-Middlesex United Way is a locally-based, volunteer-driven nonprofit organization dedicated to funding quality human care services and programs that meet county residents' basic needs and improve community conditions in our local towns.
-United Way partners with local agencies and town organizations (our funding partners) to provide these needed services and programs and find solutions to chronic community problems, like substance abuse among youth and the need for affordable, decent housing for low-income families.
+Middlesex United Way is a locally-based, volunteer-driven nonprofit organization dedicated to to strengthening lives, helping people, and improving community conditions in the fifteen towns in Middlesex County.
+United Way partners with local agencies and town organizations to provide these needed services and programs and find solutions to chronic community problems, like substance abuse among youth and the need for affordable, decent housing for low-income families.

-Our focus areas reflect the priority concerns of our residents and top human care needs of our county.
-We also believe that these four areas are the building blocks needed for any person to lead a better life:
+Our focus areas and goals reflect the priority concerns of our residents and top human care needs of our county.
+We also believe that these four areas are the building blocks needed for any person to lead a better life.
+Our focus areas are:

 We have established an agenda for Middlesex County that reflects the values and concerns of our residents and provides direction for our funding priorities.
 To do this, we looked at local needs assessment results, input from residents during United Way-sponsored "community conversations" held with residents of all 15 towns, and calls to Connecticut's 24-hour crisis and information hotline, United Way 2-1-1.
 These sources helped us identify issues that consistently rank as top concerns and present ongoing struggles for our residents.

 Middlesex United Way assembled teams of volunteers, including town officials, concerned residents, service providers, community leaders, and experts to focus on chronic community problems that present ongoing challenges for our residents.
 Their recommendations shape our work and inform our funding priorities.

 To tackle these social problems effectively, we have to address the root causes and invest in long-term solutions that can improve community conditions and prevent problems from happening in the first place.
 That means investing more in prevention-based programs that serve a larger population than those identified as needing assistance.